linostar/limellm/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments